jsonmc/jsonmc/contributing.markdown

 ### Storyline / Description

 Should have the "storyline" or "description" key and should only be the official one.
 No third-party content.
 Only official content, please.

+### Release Date

+Should have the "release-date" key on the format "YYYY-MM-DD".
+It is also the Official release date of the country where the movie is from, not necessarily the US.

+### Director / Writer / Actors

+The keys are "director" or "writer" or "actors".
+Note that only the "actors" keys is plural.

+If there is only one member, it should be a plain string.
+Else, it should be an array with strings.

+### Categories

+Always lower-case and singular.

+Also, Science Fiction is "sci-fi".

+### Year

+Just the integer number.
+No quotes.

+### Runtime

+Length of the movie in minutes.
+Integer, no quotes.